awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-dsf.consumption.RedshiftServerlessNamespaceLogExport[]
-- *Default:* No logs would be exported
+- *Default:* No logs are exported

-Logs to be exported.
+The logs to be exported.

 ---